happn-app/BMO/CONTRIBUTING.md

 ## Contributing Enhancements

 We love contributions to BMO!
 If you'd like to contribute code, documentation, or any other improvements, please [file a Pull Request](https://github.com/happn-app/BMO/pulls) on our GitHub repository.
-Make sure to accept our [CLA](#cla) and to follow our [style guide](TODO).
+Unit tests are highly appreciated for each of your contribution.

 ### Commit Messages

-Although we don’t enforce a strict format for commit messages, we prefer that you follow the guidelines below, which are common among open source projects.
-Following these guidelines helps with the review process, searching commit logs and documentation of implementation details.
-At a high level, the contents of the commit message should convey the rationale of the change, without delving into much detail.
-For example, `setter names were not set right` leaves the reviewer wondering about which bits and why they weren’t “right”.
-In contrast, `[BMOProperty] Correctly capitalize setterName` conveys almost all there is to the change.

 Below are some guidelines about the format of the commit message itself: